epiforecasts/schedule/README.md

 ## Jobs

-Individual jobs are defined in `jobs` as `bash` scripts and are run in one of the container environments defined in `setup`.
+Individual jobs are defined in `jobs` as `bash` scripts and use one of the container environments defined in `setup`.

 ## Schedule